 Figure: Partial local-global results for orthoplicial sphere packings independently proven by Kei Nakamura (arXiv 2014) and Dimitri Dias (arXiv 2014).
 I am also working on this.
-Four pairwise tangent spheres form two gaps.
-In each gap, there is a unique way to inscribe four pairwise tangent spheres such that each inscribed sphere is tangent to exactly three of the original spheres.
+A (1) > A (2) > A Given four pairwise tangent spheres, there are exactly two ways to inscribe four pairwise tangent spheres such that each inscribed sphere is tangent to exactly three of the original spheres.

-Four pairwise tangent spheres form two gaps.
-In each gap, there is a unique way to inscribe four pairwise tangent spheres such that each inscribed sphere is tangent to exactly three of the original spheres.
+Given four pairwise tangent spheres, there are exactly two ways to inscribe four pairwise tangent spheres such that each inscribed sphere is tangent to exactly three of the original spheres.